 We strive to tell people who provide personal information to us the purpose for which the information is collected.
 We tell everyone asked to provide personal information about the general uses that we will make of that information.
 We do this at the time of collection.
 At the time of collection, we will provide information on the authority under which the request is made, the principal uses we make of the information and the possible disclosures we are obligated to make to other government agencies and to the public.

 We tell people who provide personal information about their opportunity to review that information.
 We allow individuals who provide personal information to review the information and contest its accuracy or completeness.
-Individuals may obtain copies of their own information by contacting our privacy officer at Commission on Teacher Credentialing, ATTN: Privacy Officer, 1900 Capitol Avenue, Sacramento, CA 95811-4213 or by email at firstname.lastname@example.org.
+Individuals may obtain copies of their own information by contacting our privacy officer at Commission on Teacher Credentialing, ATTN: Privacy Officer, 1900 Capitol Avenue, Sacramento, CA 95811-4213, by email at email@example.com or by phone at (916) 322-3544.

 We use personal information only for the specified purposes, or purposes consistent with those purposes, unless we get the consent of the subject of the information, or unless authorized by law or regulation.
 We disclose the following information relating to credentials, certificates, permits or other documents that it authorizes: the document number, title, term of validity, subjects, authorizations, effective dates, renewal requirements, restrictions and last known public address unless authorized by court order.
 (Education Code 44230).
 We also disclose all adverse actions, except private admonitions, imposed on an applicant or credential holder for misconduct.